A constructor is a special member function that is called automatically when an object is created.

 C++ Default Copy Constructor

-If we don't define a constructor in our class, then the C++ compiler will automatically create a default copy constructor that does memberwise copy assignment.
+If we don't define any copy constructor, move constructor, or move assignment in our class, then the C++ compiler will automatically create a default copy constructor that does memberwise copy assignment.
 It suffices in most cases.
 For example,

 #include <iostream>